Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Policy Optimization.md

 	-  A larger gradient magnitude means larger steps, and vice versa.
 - <mark style="background: #FFB86CA6;">Quick Reduction in Exploration</mark>: If the exploration noise (covariance) decreases too quickly, it can lead to premature convergence to sub-optimal solutions.
 Impact on Step Size:
-- <mark style="background: #FFB86CA6;">Inverse Scaling</mark>: The gradient magnitude scales inversely with the variance of the policy.
+- <mark style="background: #FFB86CA6;">Inverse Scaling</mark>: The <mark style="background: #FFB86CA6;">gradient magnitude scales inversely with the variance of the policy</mark>.
 As the variance decreases, the gradient magnitude increases.
 	- Variance of the Policy: This represents how much randomness there is in the policy’s action selection.
-A high variance means the policy is more exploratory, taking a wide range of actions.
+A <mark style="background: #FFB86CA6;">high variance means the policy is more exploratory</mark>, taking a wide range of actions.
 A low variance indicates a more deterministic policy, favoring certain actions.
 	- When the variance is high, the policy explores more, and the gradient estimates are less reliable due to the high variability in the outcomes.
 Therefore, the algorithm takes smaller steps to avoid overfitting to noisy data.
 	- <mark style="background: #FFB86CA6;">As learning progresses and the variance decreases</mark>, the policy becomes more confident about which actions are better.
 This increased confidence is reflected in <mark style="background: #FFB86CA6;">larger gradient magnitudes</mark>, allowing for more significant updates to the policy parameters.
 	- Mathematically: $$\begin{split} \pi_{\theta}(a|s)=\mathcal{N}(a|f_{\theta}(s),\sigma^{2}) \\ \nabla_{\theta}\log\pi_{\theta}(a|s)=\frac{a-f_{\theta}(s)}{\sigma^{2}}\nabla_{\theta}f(s) \end{split}$$